 While we've got an expert guide to the best Leica cameras (opens in new tab) ever, I have also come up with a list of relatively affordable Leica cameras below.
-No matter how you look at it, Leica cameras are always going to be more expensive than a counterpart of the same era, but what you are sacrificing with your wallet you are potentially gaining with investment.
-Soon, over time, even these cheap cameras could begin to up in price as they become collectors items.
+No matter how you look at it, Leica cameras are always going to be more expensive than counterparts of the same era, but what you are sacrificing with your wallet you are potentially gaining with investment.
+Soon, over time, even these cheap cameras could begin to up in price as they become collector's items.

 The Leica SL was the first full-frame mirrorless camera the German camera company brought to the market.
-It features a high end 24MP full-frame sensor and an ISO range of 50-50,000, with 529-spot point contrast-detect AF system, can shoot 11 frames per second, and is also capable of shooting 4K video with 4:2:2 10-bit output through HDMI into a external recorder, like an Atomos Ninja V. (opens in new tab)
+It features a high-end 24MP full-frame sensor and an ISO range of 50-50,000, with a 529-spot point contrast-detect AF system, can shoot 11 frames per second, and is also capable of shooting 4K video with 4:2:2 10-bit output through HDMI into an external recorder, like an Atomos Ninja V. (opens in new tab)

-It also features a super high resolution EVF of 4.4 million dots and weights 847g (body only).
+It also features a super high-resolution EVF of 4.4 million dots and weighs 847g (body only).
 This camera was the start of Leica's transition to modern mirrorless technology.
-Back in 2017 it could set you back an eye-watering $5,995 / £5,155.
+Back in 2017, it could set you back an eye-watering $5,995 / £5,155.
 Today, this outstanding camera, which is more than capable of producing outstanding images or 4K video can be found in great condition, with box and accessories for as little as $1,999 / £1,650.
 It's certainly one to consider!

-With its slim, minimal and sleek exterior this Leica certainly makes a fashion statement, while the huge for its class 3.7-inch screen that occupies all of its backplate should appeal to existing smartphone users looking to trade up to a dedicated image capture device.
-If we have a gripe, it’s that attaching a lens makes the camera feel a tad front heavy, while the minimalistic design has led to some operational quirks – not least the fact that its controls take a bit of initial figuring out.
+With its slim, minimal, and sleek exterior, this Leica certainly makes a fashion statement, while the huge for its class 3.7-inch screen that occupies all of its backplates should appeal to existing smartphone users looking to trade up to a dedicated image capture device.
+If we have a gripe, it’s that attaching a lens makes the camera feel a tad front-heavy, while the minimalistic design has led to some operational quirks – not least the fact that its controls take a bit of initial figuring out.

 I fully understand is some are scratching their heads at this point thinking I have gone mad, but the Leica M8 still holds its own in many areas.
 Like any first-generation product, the M8 has a few quirks that you need to work with to be able to enjoy this camera to the fullest.

-The M8 does however, feature a unique feature in that it offers a 1/8000 shutter speed, which apart from the brand new Leica M11 - no other Leica camera offers.
-If you can live with unique filter shooting style, the thickness and its ISO limitation, which many do then owning a piece of Leica history really is a rare thing.
-The M8 on launch in 2006 cost over $5,000 / £5,000, today you can pick up and use your own piece of history and endless roll of digital film for just $1,000 / £1,200.
+The M8 does, however, offer a unique feature with a 1/8000 shutter speed, which apart from the brand new Leica M11 - no other Leica camera offers.
+If you can live with a unique filter shooting style, the thickness, and its ISO limitation, which many do, then owning a piece of Leica history really is a rare thing.
+The M8 on launch in 2006 cost over $5,000 / £5,000, today you can pick up and use your own piece of history like an endless roll of digital film for just $1,000 / £1,200.